aasoliz/Drive_Command/README.md

 Drive Command is a utility that lets the user upload a specific (on the local system) to Google Drive.
 It is meant to keep Google Drive up to date with the local folder adding any new files that were added locally.
-It is useful the tree structure of a folder is complex and new files are added at different places in the tree.
+It is useful if the tree structure of a folder is complex and new files are added at different places in the tree.

 Constraints